Salton City, California: 2010

-There were 416 households, out of which 21.4% had children under the age of 18 living with them, 51.4% were married couples living together, 8.2% had a female householder with no husband present, and 35.8% were non-families.
-30.0% of all households were made up of individuals, and 19.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.4 and the average family size was 2.9.

-In the CDP, the population was spread out, with 20.9% under the age of 18, 5.7% from 18 to 24, 18.9% from 25 to 44, 24.1% from 45 to 64, and 30.4% who were 65 years of age or older.
-The median age was 49 years.
-For every 100 females, there were 91.4 males.
-For every 100 females age 18 and over, there were 92.5 males.

-The median income for a household in the CDP was $21,563, and the median income for a family was $20,208.
-Males had a median income of $26,458 versus $4,886 for females.
-The per capita income for the CDP was $14,106.
-About 26.3% of families and 29.8% of the population were below the poverty line, including 71.8% of those under age 18 and 10.0% of those age 65 or over.

 From 2004 to 2007, Salton City experienced a housing boom.
 Several hundred new houses were built.

 Government

 Local

-Salton City and the neighboring communities of Desert Shores and Salton Sea Beach are governed by the Salton Community Services District (SCSD), a special district per California Code.
-The SCSD provides sewage treatment, fire protection, emergency medical services, recreational centers, street lighting, and landscaping to Salton City and its neighboring communities.
+Salton City and the neighboring community of Desert Shores are governed by the Salton Community Services District (SCSD), a special district per California Code.
+The SCSD provides sewage treatment, emergency medical services, recreational centers, street lighting, and landscaping to Salton City and its neighboring communities.

-The legislative body of the SCSD is a five-member Board of Directors who are elected every two years.
+The legislative body of the SCSD is a five-member Board of Directors who serve four-year terms.
 Aside from acting as the architectural committee for architectural compliance with the covenants, conditions, and restrictions of the 80-plus tracts within the district, the SCSD has no land use authority under existing law; that responsibility falls on the Imperial County Board of Supervisors.
-The SCSD also has no jurisdiction over the unincorporated community of Sea View Beach (formerly the Salton Sea Test Base B-1), which borders the southernmost neighborhoods of Salton City.

-Fire protection and emergency medical services in Salton City are provided by the Imperial County Fire Department and the Salton Community Services District Volunteer Fire Department.
+Fire protection and emergency medical services in Salton City are provided by the Imperial County Fire Department.

 Law enforcement in Salton City is provided by the Imperial County Sheriff's Office North County Patrol Division, which operates a substation in Salton City.

 Water service is provided by the Coachella Valley Water District.

+Electric service is provided by Imperial Irrigation District.